Our Summer and Winter Forum Series offer Catholic adults and young adults an opportunity to learn and grow in a comfortable, familiar environment..

 • • •

-Dave Cushing is a member of the Waterloo Faith Formation Team and director of adult faith formation for the Catholic Parishes in Waterloo.
-Dave grew up in Dubuque and attended Sacred Heart Grade School and Wahlert High School.
+Dave Cushing is a member of the Faith Formation Team and director of adult faith formation for the Catholic Parishes in Waterloo.
 He has BA degrees in History and Sociology from Loras College and a Masters of Divinity degree from St. Meinrad School of Theology in Indiana.
 Since 1981 Dave has served in full-time parish ministry as director of faith formation and education at St. John Parish, Waterloo; St. Nicholas Parish, Evansdale; Queen of Peace Parish, Waterloo and St. Stephen the Witness Catholic Student Center, Cedar Falls and as pastoral associate for adult formation at Blessed Sacrament Parish, Waterloo.
 He was appointed director of adult faith formation for the Waterloo parishes in 2006.
-Dave and his wife Mary Lou are parents of two adult children and are members of Queen of Peace Parish.
+Dave has served as a member of the Lay Formation Board, the Archdiocesan Faith Formation Commission, and the Evangelization Committee for the Archdiocese's 175th Anniversary and currently serves on the Board of the Iowa Catholic Conference.